mwherman2000/neo-windocs/windocs/quickstart-csharp/05-buildneodevtools.md

 * Need in the NEO .NET developer community to have concise and easy-to-follow documentation to enable people to get up to speed developing NEO smart contracts in as short a time as possible

-## Build NEO developer tools
+## Build and test NEO developer tool projects (from source)

 ### Build the Neon NEO MSIL Transcompiler

-1. Open the neo-compiler project in Visual Studio by double-clicking `neo-compiler.sln` in the `C:\NEO\neo-compiler-master\neo-compiler-master` folder created in Activity 2 - Download and unpack NEO developer tool sources.
+1. Open the neo-compiler project in Visual Studio by double-clicking `neo-compiler.sln` in the `C:\NEO\neo-compiler-master\neo-compiler-master` folder created in Activity 2 - Download and unpack NEO developer tool projects (source).

     ![Open `neo-compiler.sln` in Visual Studio 2017](./images/05-buildneodevtools/NeonCompiler3Build.png)